Aloe (Aloe Vera)

 5. Zebra Plant (Haworthiopsis)

-When planting Aloe Vera with companions, ensure that all plants in the vicinity share similar needs in terms of light, water, and soil type.
-This commonality is crucial for reducing competition and promoting mutual growth and health.
-Also, avoid planting Aloe Vera near more water-loving plants, as their needs can conflict and lead to poor health or disease.
+Considerations: When planting Aloe Vera with companions, ensure that all plants in the vicinity share similar needs in terms of light, water, and soil type.
+Avoid pairing Aloe Vera near water-loving plants, as conflicting moisture needs can lead to stress, rot, or disease.